mburri/break-out/readme.md

 - implementend first tests and functions for scenes
 - added a scene reducer. possible changes between states need some rethinking, especially the initial state - but it's enough for today

+###2015-12-02
+- used reducer function with array.reduce in a test just to make it clear why it's called a reducer function :-)
+- npm install --save redux
+- implemented the store with tests